Create A WordPress User From Zapier

 Go to your Google Sheets and add in some dummy data now, your Google Sheet should look something along the lines of:

-Now that some test data has been added, navigate to your Zapier tab and select “Fetch & Continue” to see what data was received by Zapier.
+Now that some test data has been added, navigate to your Zapier tab and select “Test & Review” to see what data was received by Zapier.
 This shouldn’t take too long to show results, but be patient and give it a few moments.

-If successful, you should see a “Test Successful” notice and this gives you the ability to either re-test your data or view your data that was received by Zapier, select “View your spreadsheet row” and it should look similar to this
+If successful, you should see a the demo data that was tested previously and this gives you the ability to either re-test your data or view your data that was received by Zapier, select the spreadsheet row and it should look similar to this

 Be sure to continue and this will take us to our final step inside Zapier, syncing the data received and pushing it to WordPress to create a new user.